 Treatment of Canine Dandruff

 As you can see, canine dandruff can be an indication of some underlying health problem.
-It is advisable therefore to visit the vet for a check-up to rule out the possibility of an underlying disease.
+If you find a lot of dandruff on your dog, it’s best to visit the vet for a check-up to rule out the possibility of an underlying disease.

 If your dog has dandruff but is otherwise healthy, try the following home remedies: